xsokolovae1/stanford-cs229-math-for-ML/README.md

-Each notebook here derives the math for one topic by hand (in LaTeX, alongside the reasoning) and implements it in NumPy without relying on `scikit-learn` or other ML libraries for the core algorithm — those are used only afterward, to sanity-check that the from-scratch implementation produces the same results.
+Each notebook here derives the math for one topic by hand (in LaTeX, alongside the reasoning) and implements it in NumPy without relying on `scikit-learn` or other ML libraries for the core algorithms.

 ## Topics covered